Man of War (song): Spectre version

-Years later, Radiohead were approached to write the theme for the 2015 James Bond film Spectre.
+Years later, Radiohead submitted "Man of War" as the theme for the 2015 James Bond film Spectre.
 The director, Sam Mendes, and the James Bond actor, Daniel Craig, were both Radiohead fans.
 In July 2015, the bookmaker William Hill suspended bets after a customer placed £15,000 at ten-to-one odds on Radiohead recording the next Bond theme, suspecting insider knowledge.

-Radiohead submitted "Man of War" for Spectre, but it was rejected as it had not been written for the film and so would be ineligible for the Academy Award for Best Original Song.
+The Spectre producers rejected "Man of War" as it had not been written for the film and so would be ineligible for the Academy Award for Best Original Song.
 Mendes said that "you want to feel like it's written just for the movie".
 Radiohead suspended work on their ninth album, A Moon Shaped Pool (2016), to record another theme, "Spectre", but the film producers rejected it as too dark.
+They instead used "Writing's on the Wall" by Sam Smith.

 Release

 In June 2017, Radiohead released "Man of War" on the OK Computer reissue OKNOTOK 1997 2017 alongside two other previously unreleased tracks: "I Promise" and "Lift".
-The final version was based on the version recorded at Chipping Norton in 1996.
+The final release was based on the version recorded at Chipping Norton in 1996.
 According to Selway, "This is the version of the song we all felt best captured what was good about it."

 Composition

 Rolling Stone described "Man of War" as a "crisp mid-tempo ballad" with strings, piano, and "shards of distressed electric guitar".
 It opens with a guitar figure before a distorted chorus.
 The lyrics are "anxious" and "nerve-racking", with the refrain "the worms will come for you".
-Drowned in Sound described "Man of War" as "grandiose" and the "opposite" of Radiohead's other Bond theme, "Spectre".
+Drowned in Sound described "Man of War" as "grandiose" and the inverse of Radiohead's other Bond theme, "Spectre".